Blog and newsNews

 Extreme income inequality does exist and it is a problem that should be seriously addressed.
 It is our opinion at Mundo that there should not be such a wild inequality of income and wealth in the world.
 However, we do not believe that the solution lies in distributing the cake more effectively among all the world´s population.
 The problem will be solved if the cake grows bigger, and more wealth and resources are generated for everyone to enjoy.
 The key is to grow the pie, not to cut the pieces more evenly.

 One interesting question to ask ourselves is why is the pie so small?
-Some of the reasons why this is so includes government and corporate corruption, market manipulation, central banking, racism, favoritism, extreme state interference, and others.
+Some of the reasons why this is so include government and corporate corruption, market manipulation, central banking, racism, favoritism, extreme state interference, and others.
 In plain words, it all comes down to this: pure human greed and baseness.
 Wealth is not the problem as some of these characteristics (racism, nepotism, manipulation, etc.) can be found both among the rich and the poor.
 The problem is human nature in itself, but we cannot fix that, can we?

-Therefore, this article intends to address the issue of wealth tax, a tool using the excuse of distributing the cake more evenly, but that it doesn´t really work and even backfires most of the times.
+Therefore, this article intends to address the issue of wealth tax, a tool using the excuse of distributing the cake more evenly, but that it doesn´t really work and even backfires most of the time.
 This topic is being discussed worldwide due to the current crisis and because most governments choose this strategy to finance their exhausted economies.

 Are wealth taxes useful in helping the economy?